zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

 * **journeyId**: Contains the journey Id for each action.
 A journey is basically a tiny sub-session within which a user navigates a flow of blades.
 This id helps the Portal  identify the actions that the user took within a specific journey, count how many journeys  a user interacted with, and similar computations.

-* Lens: Contains the Lens name associated with the specific Action.
+* **Lens**: Contains the Lens name associated with the specific Action.
 This is derived from either then Name field or the Source field depending on the Action

-*  Name: Contains the name of the extension\Blade\Lens\Part associated with a specific Action.
+* **Name**: Contains the name of the extension\Blade\Lens\Part associated with a specific Action.
 Its format may change based on the Action.
 In most scenarios, it usually has the following format: `Extension/<extensionName>/Blade/<BladeName>/Lens/<LensName>/PartInstance/<PartName>`

 * **SessionId**: Represents each session that the user opens.
 This field  refreshes every ime a user logs in or refreshes.

-* Part: Contains the Part name associated with the specific Action.
+* **Part**: Contains the Part name associated with the specific Action.
 This is derived from either then Name field or the Source field depending on the Action

 * **PreciseTimeStamp**: Contains the time that the event was logged by the server, expressed in UTC.